makinarocks/awesome-industrial-machine-datasets/data-explanation/Combined Cycle Power Plant/README.md

 - Relative Humidity (RH) in the range 25.56% to 100.16% (input)
 - Exhaust Vacuum (V) in teh range 25.36-81.56 cm Hg (input)
 - Net hourly electrical energy output (EP) 420.26-495.76 MW The averages are taken from various sensors located around the plant that record the ambient variables every second.
-The variables are given without normalization. (output) - (데이터에서 PE)
+The variables are given without normalization. (output)

 #### Paper